 You can learn more about the demand for an item by seeing how many are for sale and the price at which they are for sale on eBay, Facebook, Reverb, and more.

 The final we need to consider when looking to buy guitars at auction is Ego.
 Now me talking about ego might seem a little weird but hang in there.

 Ego in an auction situation can be the difference between getting a good deal and overpaying massively.
 So, keeping your ego under control is vital.

 If you’ve done your homework on the items which take your fancy and you know what they’re worth, and you control your ego then it’s likely you’ll walk away with a good deal or save yourself from ruin.

 What To Look For

-So with your rough idea of what to look for on the day, you’ll know where to start looking in order to maximise your time.
+So with your rough idea of what to look for on the day, you’ll know where to start looking to maximize your time.
 It’s advisable to get to the auction at least an hour before.
 This will give you plenty of time to try, inspect and start to read the room.

 Auction Bidding (aka holding your breath)

-The golden rule really is, unless what you are bidding on is rare or unique, you can usually find something similar at a more reasonable price after some research.
-Don’t over pay because your ego got in the way!
+The golden rule is unless what you are bidding on is rare or unique, you can usually find something similar at a more reasonable price after some research.
+Don’t overpay because your ego got in the way!